 There are two types of leg options you can choose for your instant canopy.
 Although each gives a unique look to your canopy, it's important to note they contribute greatly to the amount of space and stability each canopy offers.
 Slanted legs are the least stable of the two and take up more space while providing less coverage area.

 Straight-leg canopies are sturdier and provide considerably more space than a slant leg pop up shelter, but the issue with these legs is cost.
 Choosing the sturdier, roomier, straight-leg option costs more money out of pocket for the canopy you've chosen.

-When choosing accessories for your instant canopy, you'll find that they fit into two categories.
+When choosing accessories for your pop up tent canopy, you'll find that they fit into two categories.
 Some are considered structural additions while others are used to make your canopy more convenient.
 Both categories of accessories will help to achieve lasting satisfaction from your purchase.

 Sidewalls — These accessories do what their name implies.
 They enclose some or all your instant canopy to protect you from weather or to provide privacy.
 These sidewalls come in various configurations, depending on the manufacturer and style of canopy you have.
 These include mesh walls, half walls, full sidewalls, and for some, food service walls.

 Stakes — To protect your canopy from weather issues, you can use stakes that drive into the ground to hold your canopy in place.

 Anchors — Wind can be a big issue for pop up shade canopies.
 Therefore, anchors are important.
 These go into the ground and twist to gain complete stability.